radi0sus/Ciflord2/help.md

 Marks the end of the first table for the plain text output.
 Otherwise of no use.

 ##### `%BLANK%`
 Generates an empty line or line break.
-Not intendend for use with LaTeX output.
+Not intended for use with LaTeX output.

 ##### `%CAPTION`
 Table caption.